Categories

 1. The Zone of Interest (2023)

-Just making a movie demonstrating how the Holocaust was enabled by cowards who sat by in comfort, the blood of silence transformed into the dust of history, is deeply provocative.
+Simply making a movie demonstrating how the Holocaust was enabled by cowards who sat by in comfort is a deeply provocative act by Glazer.
 Set in this current political climate, it’s downright incendiary, especially as Glazer explicitly linked it to the violence in Gaza in his Oscar speech.

 Ranking 7: My Overall Personal Ranking (And Reviews And Ratings)